6 results found

 Zafari F, Papapanagiotou I, Christidis K, 2016, Microlocation for Internet-of-Things-Equipped Smart Buildings, IEEE Internet of Things Journal, Vol: 3, Pages: 96-112

 Caching algorithms are usually described by the eviction method and analyzedusing a metric of hit probability.
 Since contents have different importance(e.g. popularity), the utility of a high hit probability, and the cost oftransmission can vary across contents.
 In this paper, we consider timer-based(TTL) policies across a cache network, where contents have differentiatedtimers over which we optimize.
 Each content is associated with a utilitymeasured in terms of the corresponding hit probability.
 We start our analysisfrom a linear cache network: we propose a utility maximization problem wherethe objective is to maximize the sum of utilities and a cost minimizationproblem where the objective is to minimize the content transmission cost acrossthe network.
 These frameworks enable us to design online algorithms for cachemanagement, for which we prove achieving optimal performance.
 Informed by theresults of our analysis, we formulate a non-convex optimization problem for ageneral cache network.
 We show that the duality gap is zero, hence we candevelop a distributed iterative primal-dual algorithm for content management inthe network.
-Finally, we consider two applications of our cache network model:(i) directly mapping to content distribution and (ii) generalization towireless sensor network by jointly considering content caching and contentcompression.
-We characterize the tradeoff among caching, compression andcommunication via a nonlinear non-convex optimization problem.
-We show that itcan be transformed into an equivalent convex problem.
-The obtained numericalresults provide us with insights into how to optimize the performance.
+Numerical evaluations show that our algorithm significantoutperforms path replication with traditional caching algorithms over somenetwork topologies.
+Finally, we consider a direct application of our cachenetwork model to content distribution.

 Zafari F, Gkelias A, Leung K, A Survey of Indoor Localization Systems and Technologies